Snortdog/baseball-strikezone-analyzer/README.md

 You will also need to install a few Python libraries: pandas, matplotlib, and tkinter.
 You can install these using pip, which is a package manager for Python.
 To install these libraries, open a terminal or command prompt and type the following commands:

-pip install pandas
+'pip install pandas'

-pip install matplotlib
+'pip install matplotlib'

-pip install tkinter
+'pip install tkinter'